STULZ USA Blog

 Comfort Cooling

 Comfort cooling systems are engineered to manage temperature and humidity, for the primary purpose of creating a comfortable environment for people.
 These systems are often for facilities with a moderate flow of in-and-out traffic, such as office buildings.
 When people are not present, comfort cooling systems, such as building HVAC systems, can be dialed down to reduce energy consumption and cost.
 Thus, they are designed to operate intermittently throughout the day and seasonally throughout the year as temperature and humidity levels fluctuate.
-While these systems are capable of effectively maintaining acceptable conditions for people, they are not designed to regulate humidity and temperature within precise margins as are precision computer room air conditioners (CRACs).
-Also, compared to precision cooling systems, comfort cooling systems are designed to offset a lower heat load density, as heat generated by people, lighting, solar loads, and office equipment is significantly less the that which is produced by computer servers, switch gear, and uninterruptable power supplies which are the primary heat sources in today’s mission critical facilities.
+While these systems can effectively maintain acceptable conditions for people, they are not designed to regulate humidity and temperature within precise margins as are precision computer room air conditioners (CRACs).
+Also, compared to precision cooling systems, comfort cooling systems are designed to offset a lower heat load density, as heat generated by people, lighting, solar loads, and office equipment.
+That heat load density is significantly less than that produced by computer servers, switch gear, and uninterruptable power supplies, the primary heat sources in today’s mission critical facilities.

 Precision Cooling